We need to talk about obesity

 Kushner says what’s happening now reminds him of what occurred with mental health treatment decades ago.
 “People used to say to someone with depression, ‘why don’t you just feel happier and pick yourself up,’” Kushner says.
 “All of a sudden medications became available that helped people function, feel better, and have a higher quality of life.
 It changed the conversation about mental illness, and these GLP-1 drugs are doing the same thing with obesity.”

 Nowhere is this change more evident than in the doctor’s office.
 “It used to be that my patients would ask me how to lose weight in a ‘natural’ way–they thought they should be able to do it themselves,” says Kushner.
 “But now they want these medications.
 They see the dramatic weight loss and realize they need help.
 It’s not a subtle shift in what I’m hearing; it’s a dramatic shift.”
-This mirrors the shift away from losing weight to fit into a certain size and towards doing it to achieve weight health, which is the weight at which you feel your best and healthiest.
+This mirrors the shift away from losing weight to fit into a certain size and towards doing it for weight health, which is the weight at which you feel your best and healthiest.

 For anyone interested in weight-management medications, talk with your healthcare provider to learn more about whether they are a good fit and potential side effects.
 And remember that medications work best when paired with a weight-loss program, like what you’ll find with WeightWatchers GLP-1 Program.
 That kind of pairing will help you focus on healthy habits and stay motivated each step of the way.